KamilZakolski/Website2.0/content/about.md

 author: "Kamil"
 ---

 Pleased to meet you!
 My name is Kamil Zakolski and I'm from Poland.
-Currently working in defence industry for [NFM Production sp. z o.o.](https://nfm.no/) as an IT staff member.
-Alongside my work I study at [Merito University](https://www.merito.pl/english/).
+Currently working in defence industry for [NFM Group](https://nfm.no/) as an IT staff member.
+Alongside my work I study Computer Science at [Merito University](https://www.merito.pl/english/).